-It may be an obvious approach, but it’s confirmed by a 2012 study that shows 84 percent of the respondents declared trust must be warranted before they buy.
+It might be an obvious approach, but it’s confirmed by a 2012 study that shows 84 percent of the respondents declared trust must be warranted before they buy.
 Years later, trust is still important.
 Count on it.

 The essential elements for trust and best practices are contained in the study, “The Trust Factor,” by About.com.

 “By understanding how consumers view trust and what they value most, marketers can tailor their outreach to deliver meaningful information and tools to create authentic, long-lasting relationships,” wrote Laura Salant, director of research at About.com.

 “With the high volume of information at consumers’ fingertips, not only is trust a valuable filter, it is a prerequisite for consumers to even enter the purchase funnel,” said Ms. Salant.
 “By understanding how consumers view trust and what they value most, marketers can tailor their outreach to deliver meaningful information and tools to create authentic, long-lasting relationships.”

 — Respondents reported that all 10 trust elements are even more important on mobile than online.
 Format was identified by 71 percent of respondents as being more important for mobile, with accuracy and expertise also ranking highly.

 — In social media, consumers are ambivalent about the value of certain commonly-used social actions such as “likes.”
 Reviews were identified as inspiring trust twice as much as general “likes,” though seeing a “like” or recommendation from a friend increased the trust value of that action.